 If you browse the internet for content management systems, You’re going to find two definitions:

-- Content Management systems that enable you to create and publish content online in the form of websites, blogs, white papers, online documents etc.
+- Content Management systems that enable you to create, publish and share content online in the form of websites, blogs, white papers, online documents etc.

-- Content management systems that help you efficiently manage all your files, documents and any other form of content in one place.
+- Content management systems that help you efficiently manage as well as share all your files, documents and any other form of content in one place.

 Both these systems are highly relevant in today’s time, and we are going to suggest nifty tools for each of these, so stay tuned!